Janine Bowmaker, Banora International Group

 He is passionate about education issues and very vocal about immigration reforms, in particular as they relate to international students.
 He has been advocating for a number of years to reform immigration law so as to give international students better opportunities and incentives to pursue pathways to permanent residency.

-Martin has been working in the Education industry for a decade, predominantly working in the field of International Education.
+Martin has been working in the Education industry for over 15 years, predominantly working in the field of International Education.

 Having started his career in education at a Queensland based University, he moved over to the Vocational Education sector, working for one of the largest Private VET institutions in Australia.
-8 years ago Martin joined TAFE to help with Partnerships, Sales and Business Dev.
+Ten years ago Martin joined TAFE Queensland working on Partnerships, Sales and Business Development.

-Martin’s current role is varied but includes relationship development of School, ELICOS and University to TAFE pathways, management & direction of Sales & Recruitment for TAFE.
+Martin’s current role is varied but includes relationship development of School, ELICOS and University to TAFE pathways, management and direction of Student Engagement and Marketing.

-A key focus is on diversity of students across the six regions and building the international student experience within these regions.
+A key focus is on diversity of students across the six Queensland locations and building the international student experience within these regions.

 Clare Magee, James Cook University